Prat13k/Python-Mini-Projects/README.md

 In this project i have written a python program to Extract audio from video files.

 ###### Google Search with python :
-In this project i have written a python program to perfrom google searches.
+In this project i have written a python program to perfrom google searches through python.
+This programme helps the user to search through google and other web engines directly using python.

 ###### Hangman :
 In this project i have written a python program of Hangman Game.
+Hangman is a word game in which the computer will randomly select a word from the dictionary and the player has to guess it correctly in a given number of turns.
+The word to be guessed is represented by the row of stars.
+If the guessed letter is present in a word, the script will automatically be placed in the correct places.

 ###### Image to PDF Converter :
 In this project i have written a python program to Convert image file into PDF file.